How Call in Studio Works / FAQ

 - CALLS MENU Click on the calls link to expose this menu.
 The option here are as follows:

 Suspend New Calls: This will set your 'Max Calls' value to zero.
-New callers will hear a busy signal and cannot connect to your show (existing callers will remain until terminated; so if you have 5 caller and 'Suspend New Calls' this will be displayed as ‘5/0’).
-This can be useful if, forward the end of your show you have several callers in queue but you do not want to accept (and pay for) any new callers calling into your show.
+New callers will hear a busy signal and cannot connect to your show or meeting (existing callers will remain until terminated; so if you have 5 caller and 'Suspend New Calls' this will be displayed as ‘5/0’).
+This can be useful if, torward the end of your show or meeting you have several callers in queue but you do not want to accept (and pay for) any additional callers.
 Once you've selected this option, the link will then appear as Resume New Calls and your previous 'Max Calls' setting will be restored.

 Max Calls: Add Line: Add one virtual line to your 'Max Calls' value.